liuyucce/m2containers/README.txt

 Xhgui sampling rate can be changed in xhgui/config/config.php:63

+Default Xhgui dashboard URL is http://xhgui.local

+Enabling xhgui and xdebug at the same time will result in conflicts.

 Website domains should also be configured in /nginx/sites/app.conf when using nginx server.

 Magento 2 multi-websites can be enabled in /nginx/conf_m2/magento2.conf.